AlexSD92/ckc_lifts/README.md

 1. Create a GitHub account (if you have one already, skip this step).
 2. Navigate to the [repository](https://github.com/AlexSD92/laughing-broccoli#GitHub-Pages).
 3. Near the top right, click 'Fork'.
-4. A copy of the repository will be available for you to use within your own repositories.
+4. A copy of the repository will be available for you to use within your own remote repositories.

 ## Cloning the Project

 1. Create a GitHub account (if you have one already, skip this step).
 2. Navigate to the [repository](https://github.com/AlexSD92/laughing-broccoli#GitHub-Pages).
 3. Near the top, select 'Code' in the dropdown.
-4. Copy the SHH address.
+4. Copy the HTTPS address.
-5. Open GitBash terminal.
+5. Download and open open [GitBash](https://gitforwindows.org/) terminal.
-6. Navigate to directory where you would like to createa new directory.
+6. Navigate to directory where you would like to create a new directory.
 7. Create a new directory named 'CKC Lifts'.
 8. Change directory (CD) in to 'CKC Lifts'.
-9. Enter 'git clone SHH_ADDRESS'.
+9. Enter 'git clone [insert HTTPS address here]'.
-10. GitBash will clone the 'CKC Lifts' repository in to your chosen directory.
+10. GitBash will clone the 'CKC Lifts' repository in to your chosen local directory.

 # Credits